6 Home Remedies For Repairing Heat Damaged Hair + Prevention

 An oil soak is a perfect solution for helping your hair regain its natural body and luster.
 It reinforces your hair and helps restore its protective outer layer.

 But if you decide to make oil soak a part of your hair care routine, you must pick out the right nourishing oils.
-Plants oils such as coconut oil, Ucuuba butter, and olive oil are recommended for dry, damaged hair.
+Plant oils such as coconut oil, Ucuuba butter, olive oil, and jojoba oil are recommended for dry, damaged hair.

 Bri, a natural hair vlogger, shared her journey of recovering from heat-damaged hair on her channel and emphasized the importance of oil treatments for deep conditioning.
 She said,“With oil treatments, I used things like castor oil, coconut oil, like all different kinds of oils, and that really helped a lot for my hair; bringing the moisture, strengthening, and actually thickening, and it grew a lot more (i).”